 The time immediately following the death of a loved one is difficult.
-In addition to the normal grieving process, there are other logistical issues that need to be dealt with, including commencing the probate process.
+In addition to the normal grieving process, there are other logistical issues that need to be dealt with, including commencing the Minnesota probate process.

 Most people are intimidated by any court proceeding, but the initial probate hearing is a straight forward process.
 Understanding what to expect from the first probate hearing can help relieve stress associated with the probate process and allow litigants to focus on the other, more important issues associated with saying goodbye to a loved friend or family member.

-Once a petition to probate an estate is filed, the court will issue an order setting a hearing.
+Once a petition to probate an estate is filed, the court will issue an order setting a probate hearing.
 Any interested party will receive notice of the hearing.

-“Interested party” includes the personal representative, any heirs of the deceased, all creditors, and anyone specifically named in the will.
 Accordingly, any of these people or the representatives may choose to appear at the probate hearing.

-What Happens in Probate Court?
+The Probate Hearing Process: What Happens in Probate Court?

 After the judge decides to permit the petition to probate the estate, the court will enter an order that appoints the personal representative to actually administer the estate.

 The court will then issue Letters Testamentary.
 These will allow the personal representative to carry out his or her duties in probating the estate.
 The personal representative should obtain a certified copy of the Letters Testamentary so that he or she can demonstrate the necessary legal authority to handle the estate.